 Better-quality sleep may also help reduce fibromyalgia symptoms.
 Low-dose tricyclic antidepressants help relieve sleep problems and pain in many people with fibromyalgia.
 Also, try to go to bed and wake up at the same time every day; some people notice that symptoms get worse when they stay up just an hour or two later than usual.

 Avoid alcohol and caffeine.
 These disrupt deep, restorative sleep, and may aggravate symptoms.

 Relaxation techniques can help relieve muscle tension and reduce stress.
 Evaluating the causes of stress and learning new ways to cope may also lessen symptoms.
 Cognitive behavioral therapy (CBT) is a type of therapy that may be helpful in learning to cope with stress by analyzing a person's individual causes of stress.

 Drugs for Fibromyalgia

-The FDA has approved three drugs to treat fibromyalgia: Lyrica, Cymbalta, and Savella.
+If the tricyclic antidepressants don't work or if their side effects are intolerable, you doctor may prescribe one of three other drugs approved by the FDA to treat fibromyalgia: pregabalin (Lyrica), duloxetine (Cymbalta), and milnacipran (Savella).
 Lyrica is an anti-epileptic drug that's also used for certain types of nerve pain.
 Both Cymbalta and Savella are antidepressants in the class of drugs known as selective serotonin and norepinephrine reuptake inhibitors (SNRIs).

 Home Remedies for Fibromyalgia